 Focus on staff who deal directly with customers

 Intranets for banks must have a clear focus on customer-facing staff, such as bank tellers, loan administrators, mortgage advisers, business banking officers, credit union staff, and call centre operatives who deal with credit cards, loans, and other financial transactions.
-The most important factor is providing them with the information they need at their fingertips, so that it’s easy to advise customers, whether on the phone or in person.
+The most crucial factor is providing them with the information they need at their fingertips, so that it’s easy to advise customers, whether on the phone or in person.

 An unpleasant experience can lead customers to stop banking with you, telling their friends and family what a poor service they felt they received.
-A good experience can spur customers into expanding their dealings with you, speaking positively about the service they enjoyed, thus encouraging potential customers to inquire themselves.
+An enjoyable experience can spur customers into expanding their dealings with you, speaking positively about the service they enjoyed, thus encouraging potential customers to inquire themselves.

 Increase customer satisfaction

 The type of information these employees need includes details of the different accounts on offer and what the interest rates and fees will be; the current interest rates; how to use online banking; reporting suspected fraudulent activity; and cancelling transactions if necessary.

 One of the main complaints from customers is that they’re fed up of poor service and this has a negative impact on spending and business.
-This in itself provides a good case for investing in financial intranets.
+This provides a good case for investing in financial intranets.

-Provide a specific section for customer-related information
+Provide a specific bank intranet section for customer-related information

 This can include such information as a people directory, a section about the company, details of the products and services, and even a social section, where employees can interact with each other.